alelievr/Binary-Security/Reversing/00-basic-crypto/README.md

 Find the parameter value to display "GGWP"

 ## About the binary
-they are all compiled in 32 bit.
+they are all compiled in 32 bit and stripped.
 This is a reverse Exercise so all available protections are activated (you cant exploit this binary to find the code).

 ## Compilation line